 Things to keep an eye out for

 - Orbex: The Sutherland spaceport is now basically an extension of Orbex.
 Everything that happens at Orbex will decide the fate of Sutherland.
-Let’s hope the Prime rocket works.
+Orbex will need a launch license, and they will need a spaceport license.
+They will need a team for launches, and a team for the spaceport.
+Let’s just hope the Prime rocket works.

 Closing words: The original history of Sutherland Space Hub